ShahsTestingZone/100-Days-of-Kotlin/log.md

 - I created a binding adapter to pass to include in the xml file.

 I still need to complete this lab and will finish it tmw.

+The project I worked on this section is called '08_MarsRealEstate - Glide'

 ### Day 22: December 13th, 2021 (Monday)